Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback: VTON-QBench

 \subsection{Annotation Protocol}

-For each clothing image $I_G$, person image $I_P$, and generated try-on image $I_V$, we collect a set of independent quality annotations $\mathcal{A}$ from multiple crowd workers.
-Preliminary experiments indicated that evaluating garment length consistency is difficult when only the clothing image $I_G$ is provided.
-Therefore, we additionally present a reference image $I_R$, in which the garment is worn by a real person, as auxiliary context.
-Each questionnaire contains 50 evaluation tasks.
-While the questionnaire structure and evaluation format are fixed, we generated 2,139 questionnaires by varying the presented image triplets.
-Each questionnaire was assigned to multiple crowd workers to ensure that every sample was evaluated independently multiple times.
-Each annotation $a \in \mathcal{A}$ follows a three-level ordinal scale: (1) Unnatural, (2) Slightly unnatural, but not noticeable, (3) Completely natural.
-The final subjective quality score $S(I_G, I_P, I_V)$ is computed as the average of numerical ratings from multiple annotators:
+For each clothing image $I_G$, person image $I_P$, and generated try-on image $I_V$, we collect independent quality annotations $\mathcal{A}$ from multiple crowd workers.
+Our preliminary experiments showed that garment length consistency is difficult to assess from the clothing image $I_G$ alone.
+Therefore, we additionally provide a reference image $I_R$, where the target garment is worn by a real person, as auxiliary context.
+Each questionnaire contains 50 evaluation tasks with a fixed structure and rating format.
+By varying the presented image tuples, we construct 2,139 questionnaires, each of which is assigned to multiple crowd workers to obtain repeated independent evaluations for every sample.
+Each annotation $a \in \mathcal{A}$ is given on a three-level ordinal scale: (1) unnatural, (2) slightly unnatural but acceptable, and (3) natural.
+The final subjective quality score $S(I_G, I_P, I_V)$ is computed as the average numerical rating across annotators:

 where $L(a)$ is defined as follows: